Online course designed for high school students

 Learn the key components of a computer

-What is a bit and how are bits turned into bytes?
-How do bytes put a limit on the data we can use?
-Learn computer parts: the central processing unit, forms of memory, the motherboard and connected devices.
-Review computer history from mainframes to microcomputers.
+How are bits turned into bytes?
+How do bytes put a limit on data?
+Learn computer parts: the central processing unit, memory, the motherboard and connected devices.

 Discover the different types of logic gates

-Learn how to design simple logic circuits and the basics of the transistor.
+Learn how to design simple logic circuits and a basic transistor.
 Understand the role of the microchip and the clock and how they impact computer speed.
-Discover the sequence of instructions contained in a program, such as load or save data, and perform operations on the CPU (central processing unit).

 Explore the role of programming languages in software

-Practice creating simple computer programs using Python, and be able to describe how the operating system manages the computer’s resources, juggles between processes, and prevents programs from interfering with each other.
-Know the basics of modern programming languages and delve into algorithmic thinking.
+Create simple computer programs using Python, and be able to describe how the operating system manages the computer’s resources.
+Delve into programming and algorithmic thinking.

 Understand the workings of the internet and its different networks

-Begin to diagram the basic configurations of traditional server-client networks as well as centralized and decentralized peer-to-peer networks.
-Study cyberattacks, such as viruses, worms, and denial of service attacks.
-Learn basic HTML commands and try your hand at creating a few webpages.
+Diagram the basic configurations of server-client and peer-to-peer networks.
+Study cyberattacks, such as viruses, worms, and denial of service.
+Learn basic HTML to create web pages.

 How search engines work, and the role of big data

-Gain insights into the world of search engines and how they operate.
-Review the web’s history and how it is run.
-Learn how web crawlers track where people go on the internet and how companies use that data.
-Understand the risks of these techniques.
+Study search engines and how they operate.
+Learn how web crawlers track where people go on the internet, how companies use that data, and the ethics involved.

 Prepare for a future in computer science

-Topics in this course provide an on-ramp for any high school student who wants to pursue computer science in college or a future as a computer programmer, software developer, or even data analyst.
+This course provides an on-ramp for high school students wanting to pursue a future in computer science as a computer programmer, software developer, or data analyst.

 How You Will Benefit